 Georgetown Women in Business (GWiB) is a chapter of the National Association of Women MBAs (NAWMBA), an organization dedicated to educating and promoting the role of women in the workplace.
 GWiB provides networking, recruiting, and career-building events and opportunities for women throughout the Georgetown MBA Program.

-The Global Operations Association provides opportunities for people interested in operations and supply chain management to get together, exchange ideas, and organize activities related to this field.
+The Operations and Management Association provides opportunities for people interested in operations and supply chain management to get together, exchange ideas, and organize activities related to this field.

 The Graduate Investment Fund (GIF) is a student-managed fund, comprising endowments and alumni contributions.
 The fund currently is valued approximately $300,000.
 The club aims to bring the various theories expounded in economics and techniques presented in finance to life by allowing members to make real investment decisions.